oss-generic/process/docs/MergingPrs.md

     Do not use GitHub's 'Update branch' button because it will create a merge commit instead of rebasing.

     > Alternatively, the person merging can trigger the CI checks to run again if he has access to the CI server.
-    > If CI checks pass, the branch can be merged without rebasing (because CI typically merge the master branch to
+    > If CI checks pass, the branch can be merged without rebasing (because CI tools typically merge the master branch
-    > the PR before running checks).
+    > to the PR before running checks).

 1. If the project does not have CI set up to run all tests,
   1. Checkout the branch PR to your Computer